thomaskioko/tv-maniac/README.md

 - Install KMP Plugin.
 Checkout [this setup guide](https://kotlinlang.org/docs/multiplatform-mobile-setup.html).

 ### API Keys
-To use the Trakt API, you'll need to [create a new API app](https://trakt.tv/oauth/applications/new). & for [TMDb](https://www.themoviedb.org/settings/api), create an account and generate an API key if you don't have one.
+To use the TMDB API, you'll need to [create a new API app](https://www.themoviedb.org/settings/api) and generate an API key if you don't have one.
 Once you have your keys, add them to `config.yaml`.
 If the file is unavailable, navigate to the root dir and create a symlink.

 `ln -s core/util/src/commonMain/resources/config.yaml config.yaml`

 ```
 tmdbApiKey: "PUT_API_KEY_HERE"
-traktClientId: "PUT_CLIENT_ID_HERE"
-traktClientSecret: "PUT_CLIENT_SECRET_HERE"
-traktRedirectUri: "PUT_CALLBACK_URI_HERE"
 ```

 ### Opening iOS Project